100jobsofthefuture/100jobsofthefuture.github.io/resources/activity1/index.md

 #Jekyll front matter

 layout: resources
-title: "Report: 100 Jobs of the Future"
+title: "Resources, Activity 1: 100 Jobs of the Future"
 description: Experts have come together to predict 100 jobs of the future.
 ---
 # Activity 1: